JHartzer/beautiful-jekyll/_posts/2020-10-05-UWB-Localization.md

 # Future Work
-Future work for this reserach includes
+Future work for this research includes

-- Experiemnts with additional tags and multiple moving vehicles
+- Experiments with additional tags and multiple moving vehicles
 - Explore transitional space between GPS and GPS-denied environments
 - Compare the decentralized approximation to the centralized method
 - Simulate the effects of delays in the system